Prologue

 She thrusts a kelly-green T-shirt at me as she slides by.

-“This is interesting,” I say, holding it up for inspection.
-Though, technically it’s my size, it looks like it would fit a toddler.
-Had known how tiny it would be, I would have opted for a medium or even large.
+“Ummmm…is this a youth small?”
+I ask, holding it up for inspection.
+Though it’s technically the size I told her when she asked, it looks like it would fit a toddler.
+Had I known how tiny it would be, I would have opted for a medium or even a large.

-How am I supposed to drink if I have to worry about sucking in my gut all day?
+How am I supposed to drink all day if I have to worry about sucking in my gut?

-I glance at Mindy who’s wearing an identical shirt—which is our “ticket” to the event.
-Though, she’s made some modifications to hers.
-The crew neck has been cut into a low, jagged vee and the sides are laced together with shoestring, allowing skin to show from under her armpits to the top of her low-slung jeans.
+I glance at Mindy, who’s wearing an identical shirt, though she’s made some modifications to hers.
+The crew neck has been cut into a low, jagged vee, and the sides are laced together with shoestring, allowing skin to show from under her armpits to the top of her low-slung jeans.

 She looks hot—and like she’ll be cool all day.
-I wasn’t expecting Charlotte, North Carolina, to be in the seventies in Mid-March.
+I wasn’t expecting Charlotte, North Carolina, to be in the eighties in mid-March.

 “No worries,” she says.
 “Can I grab a beer?”

-Pregaming for a day of drinking that starts at noon seems pretty aggressive.
+Pregaming for a day of drinking we’re starting at noon seems aggressive.
 Maybe I should’ve thought twice before agreeing to hang out with Mindy and her friends.
 Outside of the few conversations we’ve had at work, I don’t know anything about her.
-She may be way more wild than I have patience for anymore.
+She may be way wilder than I have patience for anymore.

 I grew up around spoiled trust-fund kids who’d been drinking and doing drugs since middle school.
 The lifestyle got old for me quickly.